- Books, Literature, and Writing»

 Update 7/16 - This is the most common search for people coming into this article: How to get over a Twilight obsession.
 Yes, many fans of all ages still struggle with heavily life-distracting obsessions.
 Also, there is a surprisingly steady stream of people who are still discovering The Twilight Saga; and NEW obsessions are still developing because of it.
 I get the emails.
 Its Okay.
 You are not alone at all if you are in here for that purpose.
 Here is some really good help from others who are going through this.
 Step one: relax, you're fine.
 Really. :)

-The purpose of this article is to elaborate on how Twilight obsessions developed in detail - which also helps some people because it explains how/why so many people (especially older ladies) became 50 shades of overly-obsessed beyond 'normal' obsessions.
+The purpose of this article is to explain how Twilight obsessions developed to become 'extreme' beyond normal fictional-obsession experiences (yes, there are some real, irresponsible and professionally-negligent reasons, 'free speech' has nothing to do with it) - which also helps some struggling Twi-addicts because it explains how/why so many people (especially older ladies) became 50 shades of overly-obsessed and so MEAN.

 Fifty Shades of Romantic Rape Inspired by Amateur Writing & RARE, Professionally-Negligent Publishing of The Twilight Saga.
 Christian Grey = Edward Cullen